Filter Ferret

 The desk was 48 inches per side.
 The corner had 48 inches of wall space in each direction.
 The desk fit.
 The desk plus a chair did not.

 This is the mistake most corner desk guides help you make.
-They list the desk dimensions — the two wing lengths — and stop there.
+They list the wing lengths and stop there.
 But a corner desk's footprint extends far beyond the corner.
-The desk projects diagonally into the room, and you need another 24-36 inches behind it for a chair.
+The desk projects diagonally into the room, and you need another 24–36 inches behind it for a chair.
 A "compact" 28-inch triangle desk actually reaches about 44 inches from the corner into the room once you're seated — nearly four feet of floor space that the product listing never mentions.

 Our Top Picks at a Glance